 5. Rent a Scooter — Not a Bicycle

-Auroville covers 20 sq km with no public transport.
-A bicycle sounds romantic but in 32°C heat on bumpy red laterite roads, it's miserable.
+Auroville sprawls across 20 sq km with no public transport.
+A bicycle sounds romantic, but in 32°C heat on bumpy red laterite roads, it turns brutal fast.
 Scooters cost 300-500 INR/day from guesthouses or the Visitor Centre area.
 Your legs will thank you.

 6. The Roads Are Red and Bumpy

-Not a metaphor.
-The roads inside Auroville are unpaved red laterite.
-They're dusty in dry season and muddy in monsoon.
+Take that literally.
+The roads inside Auroville are unpaved red laterite — dusty in dry season, muddy in monsoon.
 Wear closed shoes.
-Don't wear white pants (ironic, given the Matrimandir dress code).
+Leave the white pants behind (ironic, given the Matrimandir dress code).

 7. Getting From Chennai